GuilhermeCunha79/lapr2/docs/SprintC/US3/US3.md

 ![UC03_CD](UC03_CD.svg)

 # 4. Tests
 *In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling.*

-**_DO NOT COPY ALL DEVELOPED TESTS HERE_**

 **Test 1:** Check that it is not possible to create an instance of the Client class with null values.